 A Japanese Studies minor requires at least 15 credits in Japanese classes, with at least 12 of those credits taken at the 200-level or above.

-Languages available for major or minor: French, German, Japanese, Russian, Spanish
+Languages available for major or minor: French, German, Japanese, and Spanish

 Other languages offered at UAF through the Community and Technical College (CTC): Arabic, Chinese, Italian.